natalidahary/SemanticKernel/README.md

 - Write to disk: RELEASE_NOTES.md, VERSION, EXPLAIN.md
 - Conversational AI with a customizable system prompt
 - Plugin-driven architecture for easy extension
-- Documentation QA – index .txt files and ask questions about their content
+- Documentation QA – index .cs files and ask questions about their content

 ## How Documentation Q&A Works
 !indexcode indexes all .cs files under the CodebasePath directory using Azure OpenAI embeddings.